 With that said, each state has its own unique set of rules regarding quitclaim deeds.
 So while we can give you the general process, you will need to get the specific details from your local real estate law offices.
 Here’s what you will need to do:

-- Research quitclaim deed requirements in your state- Each state will have unique requirements about who can file a quitclaim and why.
-If you are good to go and meet the requirements, it’s time to move to the next step.
+Each state will have unique requirements and laws about who can file a quitclaim and why.
+You'll need to start by researching the quitclaim deed requirements in your state If you are good to go and meet the requirements, it’s time to move to the next step.

 Quitclaim deeds are essentially the “bandaids” and quick fixes that homeowners need when a regular real estate transaction will take too long.
 Unlike typical real estate transactions that involve a title company and realtors, these transfers are made without any guarantees and often don’t involve money being handed over.